Heckler & Koch Mark 23: Adoption

 The MK 23 MOD 0 was built as an "offensive" handgun for U.S. special operations forces under USSOCOM, per request made in 1989.
 Military versions of the firearm have the writing "MK23 USSOCOM" engraved on the slide.
 The first MK 23 production models were delivered to SOCOM on May 1, 1996.

 HK commercially markets the MK 23 and derivatives of it, but not the complete SOCOM system.
 The suppressor is made by Knight's Armament Company, and was selected over the one HK originally included as part of its entry.
 Insight Technology won the contract to produce the laser aiming module, later designated AN/PEQ-6.
 One version of the LAM produces a visible light dot, while another produces an infrared dot that can only be seen through night vision goggles.
 There have since been different LAM models and, at least commercially, different suppressors as well.
 It has been reported by some users that the cumulative effects of recoil may occasionally cause the can of the suppressor to become slightly unscrewed, but that it is relatively easy to improvise solutions for the problem.

 Civilian Mark 23

 Heckler & Koch has offered the MK 23 on the civilian market and law enforcement as the MARK 23.
 It is distributed by its subsidiaries HK Inc. (United States) and HKJS GmbH (Germany).

 The models for the U.S. market initially came with a 10-round magazine, to comply with the U.S. Assault Weapons Ban.
-The ban has now expired, and the civilian Mark 23 comes with the same 12-round magazine as the government variants, except in a few states that enforce their own bans on magazines larger than 10 rounds.
+In 2004 the ban expired, and the civilian Mark 23 comes with the same 12-round magazine as the government variants, except in a few states that enforce their own bans on magazines larger than 10 rounds.
 In Canada, the Mark 23 pistol is still supplied only with 10-round magazines, as per the 1995 Firearms Act.